cklb/pymoskito/docs/tutorial/new_controller.rst

 feedforward and controller input.
 The parameter :py:data:`**kwargs` is free to be used as needed, in this case it is ignored.
-Since the controller stabilizes the system in [0,0,0,0], the subtraction of the equilibrium from the state vector is necessary:
+Since this controller will be stabilizing the system in the steady state [0,0,0,0], it has to be subtracted to work on the small signal scale.

 .. literalinclude:: minimalSystem/controller.py
     :start-after: #control
     :lineno-match:

-Finally, import the controller file and register the controller class to PyMoskito by adding two lines to the __main__.py file:
+Finally, import the controller file and register the controller class to PyMoskito by adding two lines to the __main__.py file as done before for the model class:

 .. literalinclude:: minimalSystem/__main__.py
     :lines: 7